American Campus Communities: Criticism

 In February 2022, a civil lawsuit was filed against the West Virginia University Board of Governors and American Campus Communities, alleging negligence and wrongful death following the murder of student Eric J. Smith in February 2020.
 Smith was shot by two non-resident intruders, Terrell Linear and Shaundarius T. Reeder, who had gained unauthorized access to the building.

 In early 2023, the University Area Commission in Columbus, Ohio, rejected a proposed 8-story student apartment complex on Lane Avenue and High Street, following public opposition.
 The project, pitched by American Campus Communities, aimed to construct an 88-foot building with 560 beds.
 Commissioners expressed concerns about the proposed building's height and its impact on the neighborhood's historical two-story storefronts, leading to a vote of 11-4 against the project.
 American Campus Communities indicated intentions to revise the proposal based on the feedback received.

-Additionally, several of these properties have been reported to suffer from mechanical defects and poor construction quality.
-For instance, residents of 2nd Avenue Centre have reported issues such as malfunctioning elevators, inadequate heating and cooling systems, and subpar maintenance responses.
-Additionally, tenants at the site claimed that ACC exaggerated the existence of some amenities, such as sauna and a broken rooftop hot tub.
-These problems contribute to a negative living experience, further exacerbating the financial burden on students who often pay premium prices for what they expect to be high-quality accommodations.